Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 25. Push to heroku using
     * git push heroku main  - Worked for me instead of master see <a href="https://stackoverflow.com/questions/63363085/ip-address-mismatch-on-signing-into-heroku-cli" target="_blank">for</a>
         git push heroku master
+    * You may also need to add a runtime.txt file and put your python version number in there. python --version &
     * You may need to initialize your herokuy git remote if you created your app on the website rather than with the CLI and pu

         heroku git:remote -a 'Heroku app name'